achaseshelton/alarmClock/psuedocode.md

         6. Display the time using the variables for Hours : Minutes : Seconds.
     7. Set the interval for the update to update every 1000 miliseconds.

+Create an a function to set the alarm time.

+Create a function to set the alarm.